Best Protein Powder

 Some say it helps with weight loss, but in my humble opinion, it’s really just meant for supplementing an already well-rounded diet.
 During times when I've tried to use protein shakes to reduce my weight, it hasn't really done much.
 If anything it's made my weight increase.

-Especially if you're making shakes, be aware of the calories going into them.
-A tablespoon of almond butter here, and a bit of yogurt, and all of a sudden you're downing something thats 400 calories.
+Especially if you're making smoothies, be aware of the calories going into them.
+A tablespoon of almond butter here, and a bit of yogurt or a dash of flaxseed, and all of a sudden you're downing something thats 400 calories.

-That said, if you need more protein to hit your macro goals, it’s easy and can be a relatively healthy way to do that.
+That said, if you need more protein to hit your macro goals, protein powder is easy and can be a relatively healthy way to do that.

 Protein (and fats) do help with blood sugar control, so don't shy away from making a well balanced meal (with some carbs, protein and fats).
-You need protein to maintain or even increase muscle mass, but be aware of your protein intake.
+You need protein to maintain or even increase muscle mass.
+I’ve heard so many influencers/experts and the like say you need 1 gram of protein per body weight.
+To be honest though, I’m not sure that’s true.
+Protein can be hard on the kidneys and eating too much can cause something called gluconeogenesis, a bodily process of converting protein into glucose, and if you’re low carb, or keto this might slow progress.

 I think it's always best to work with a nutritionist to figure out how much dietary protein you need, and what your macros should look like.